 Group Executive Director

 Guy brings to The Project Factory a deep understanding of how to build a stable, innovative and creative environment in order to produce the best quality projects possible.
 With over 18 years experience in digital media production for major media companies worldwide including Penguin Books, the BBC, FoxKids, FOXTEL, BigPond, Channel Nine and ACP Magazines, Guy is clearly passionate about exciting, cross-platform offerings.
-He is on the Board of AIMIA in Australia, a judge for the Webby Awards in the US, and for the World Summit Awards globally.
+He was on the Board of AIMIA in Australia for 10 years, a judge for the Webby Awards in the US, and for the World Summit Awards globally.

 Follow Guy Gadney on Twitter @ggadney